What is a Memorandum of Sale? A Quick Guide

 - The agreed purchase price.
 It may also show any relevant fees and any deposit paid.

-- Contact details for the seller or vendor as they are also known.
-This should include their name, address and phone and email contacts.
-(The seller’s address may not necessarily be the same as the property being sold.)
+- Contact details for the seller or vendor are also known.
+This should include name, address and phone and email contacts.
+(The address need not be the same as the property being sold.)

 - Contact details for the buyer or purchaser.
 This should include their name, address and phone and email contacts.

-- Details of the seller or vendor’s solicitor or conveyancer including a contact name, address, phone and email contacts.
+- Details of the seller or vendor’s conveyancing solicitor or conveyancer (contact name, address, phone and email contacts).

 - Details of the buyer’s solicitor or conveyancer including a contact name, address, phone and email contacts.